LEARNAcademy/syllabus/capstone/heroku.md

   - c.
 When the new chrome page opens click the button that says "log in"

 4. Once you are logged in find the button that says "create a new app" on the Heroku dashboard.
   - a.
-Name your app something similar to your capstone project. your app name will also be the name of your url
+Name your app something similar to your capstone project.
+Your app name will also be the name of your url
   - b.
-The new app will have a a set of cli prompts.
+The new app page will have a a set of command line interface (CLI) prompts.
 Run the prompts most similar to the following
 ```
 $ heroku git:remote -a <your-app-name>
 $ git commit -am "Making things better"